MattCSmith/Project-365/README.md

 ## Day 93
 #### **Project:** Challenged.Dev - Next.js FrontEnd
 Majority of the intitial Resources funtionality is now in place, just a little styling and tweaking left.
 Will eventually want to add some more advanced functionality, such as filtering/sorting/searching and resource catergorisation etc.

+## Day 94
+#### **Project:** Challenged.Dev - Next.js Frontend
+Unfortunately I didn't have much time today, which meant I didn't have enough time to finish up the styling from yesterday.
+Instead I decided to make a start on the challenge page.